-Duggar Family News: Jinger Vuolo Wearing Pants On Rink Contradicts With Michelle Following Rules On Birthday
+Duggar Family News: Jinger Vuolo Wearing Pants On Ice Rink Contradicts Michelle’s Rules

 This month, the Duggar family has been making news headlines for all the new things happening in their lives.
-With Joy-Anna announcing her first pregnancy to Joseph getting married to Kendra, there has been an unending stream of updates from the family.
-But it looks like there are some happenings related to Jinger Duggar Vuolo that has been going on for a while now that still attract Counting On followers’ attention.
+From Joy-Anna announcing her first pregnancy to Joseph getting married to Kendra, there has been an unending stream of updates from the family.
+However, it looks like there are some happenings related to Jinger Duggar Vuolo that have been going on for a while now that still attract Counting On’s followers’ attention.

 The 23-year-old Duggar has been shocking the Duggar family fans with her lifestyle choices after her wedding.
 After she moved away to Texas with her husband, Jeremy Vuolo, she took a long and hard look at her wardrobe and has transformed her style completely.
 When she lived in Arkansas, she strictly followed her mother Michelle’s dress code, which means that she dressed very conservatively.